Blog

 We’re going to continue to update our template and this tutorial as we build out more tooling for ChatGPT apps in Gadget.

-- Managed OAuth.
+Managed OAuth is coming soon!
 Right now, all the OAuth code exists in your app.
-We are looking to build a ChatGPT app connection that takes care of OAuth, similar to Gadget’s Shopify and BigCommerce connections.
+We are building a ChatGPT app connection that handles OAuth, similar to Gadget’s Shopify and BigCommerce connections.

 Have questions?